dpellow/dpellow.github.io/_pages/about.md

 ---

 I am a [Schmidt AI in Science postdoctoral fellow](https://schmidtfellows.utoronto.ca/) at the University of Toronto interested in using machine learning to improve the delivery of healthcare.
 I am part of the [Transplant AI Initiative](https://www.uhn.ca/Transplant/Research/AI-transplant) at the University Health Network, working on improving outcomes for liver transplant patients.

+An up-to-date list of my publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=Uc9XIIwAAAAJ&hl=en) profile.

 Before joining the Schmidt program, I was funded by a Vector Institute for AI fellowship and I am a research affiliate of [UHN](https://www.uhn.ca/).